awayken/miles.ink/_posts/2014-02-19-nearly-nine-on-mash-stories-won.md

 ---
 title: Nearly Nine Chosen as First Mash Stories Winner
 date: 2014-02-19
+tags: nearly-nine digital win mash-stories
 ---
 <a href="http://mashstories.com/nearly-nine/">"Nearly Nine"</a> is a short story I wrote for a contest on <a href="http://www.mashstories.com">MashStories.com</a>.
 I was fortunate enough to get short listed, and I was even more fortunate to win.